Pinewoods milkweed

 Propagation: Seed

-Garden tips: Pinewoods milkweed may be difficult to transplant due to its long taproot and is best propagated from seed.
+Garden tips: Pinewoods milkweed is difficult to transplant due to its long taproot and is best propagated from seed.
 If planted in excessively moist, poorly drained or rich, organic soils, the plant will quickly rot and perish.
+It requires deep well-drained dry sand to succeed and can be difficult to maintain in most landscape settings.

 Pinewoods milkweed plants are occasionally available from nurseries that specialize in Florida native plants.
 Visit www.plantrealflorida.org to check availability at a nursery in your area.